6Asahi9/Tangle-UI/README.md

 tangleML is an **experimental IDE** designed to simplify machine learning workflows by **visualizing the flow of information** and reducing repetitive code.
 Inspired by Blender’s node system, it allows users to **drag-and-drop boxes, connect them, and automatically generate Python code**.

 ---
+**Underlying engine (work in progress):** :contentReference[oaicite:0]{index=0} repository for the experimental engine: [TangleML engine](https://github.com/6Asahi9/TangleML-Test)
+The engine is currently incomplete and under active experimentation.
+---

 ## Table of Contents